keskiju/autocomplete-java/README.md

 Tested on OS X. Probably works ok on some Linux distributions also.
 Does not support Windows yet.

 TODO:
-* Organize imports automatically on save
+* Organize imports
 * Screenshot
-* Unit tests
 * Support for Windows
 * Testing on Linux
+* Unit tests
 * Optimize 'load class members'
 * Clean old class members on refresh
 * Support for multiple root folders
 * Support for symlinks
 * Fuzzy search
-* Determine variable type
+* More intelligent determination of type (currently just a simple hack)